Data Centers in Philadelphia

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: Over 2 dedicated on-ramps provide direct, low-latency access to 1 cloud region, as of September 2025.
-This includes native connectivity to AWS, enabling secure and reliable hybrid cloud deployments.
+- Direct Cloud On-Ramps: Over 2, enabling access to 1 cloud region, as of September 2025.
+This includes specific direct on-ramps for AWS, reducing latency for hybrid cloud deployments.

 Power Analysis